tybolalekan/advanced_sql_forensic_analysis/README.md

 This project was completed as part of a **Data Analytics Mentorship Program** and is intended for portfolio and recruiter review.

 ---

-⭐ If this project aligns with your team’s needs, feel free to explore the queries and reports.